-This performance comprised 10.4% of total CARICOM imports and exports in 1990 and 12.7% in 2004.
+This performance comprised 10.4 per cent of total CARICOM imports and exports in 1990 and 12.7 per cent in 2004.

 I would like to emphasize that the significance of these developments in the CARICOM trade regime goes well beyond the absolute numbers and the ratios mentioned.
-The origin criteria have been strengthened, especially during the 1990s, to deepen processing and to achieve greater added value in intra-regional production, thereby promoting a process of restructuring of regional economic operations.
+The origin criteria have been strengthened, especially during the 1990s, to deepen processing and to achieve greater added value in intra-regional production.
+A process of restructuring of regional economic operations was thereby promoted.

-Even after making allowance for the dominance of Trinidadian energy exports in intra-CARICOM trade, the process has made a favourable impact on broader areas of intra regional production and trade.
+Even after making allowance for the dominance of Trinidadian energy exports in intra-CARICOM trade, the process has made a favourable impact on broader areas of intra-regional production and trade.
 Considerable potential still remains in this direction.